Skip to Content

 Be sure to research because there are so many places to get the best views of the Golden Gate Bridge.

-The Golden Gate Bridge is an 80-year-old bridge that was an engineering marvel at its inception and still stands tall today, connecting San Francisco to the Marlin headlands.
+The Golden Gate Bridge is an 80-year-old engineering marvel at its inception and still stands tall today, connecting San Francisco to the Marlin headlands.

 While no trip to San Francisco would be complete without seeing The Golden Gate, don’t be shocked if she is covered in a fog most of the time.